xapp-project/libadapta/doc/adaptive-layouts.md

 # Adaptive Layouts

-Libadwaita provides a number of widgets that change their layout based on the available space.
+Libadapta provides a number of widgets that change their layout based on the available space.
 This can be used to make applications adapt their UI between desktop and mobile devices.